Employer and government payments to workplace pensions

 More information on these minimum levels can be found in ‘What to expect from your employer and your workplace pension’.

-The Money Advice Service has an online calculator to help you find out how much you, your employer and the government could pay into your workplace pension.
+Money Helper has an online calculator to help you find out how much you, your employer and the government could pay into your workplace pension.
 Enter your salary, and the calculator will show you what this means in terms of pension contributions in pounds and pence.

 How much you’ll get when you retire